ncatlab/nlab-content/pages/2667.md

 The perhaps surprising answer is: no extra properties!
 That is, the Schur functors $S_R$ are _precisely_ those functors that are defined on all symmetric monoidal Cauchy complete linear $C$ and that are pseudonatural with respect to change of base $G: C \to D$!

 Let us now make this precise.
-Schur functors $S_R$ are defined on certain symmetric monoidal linear categories but respect neither the symmetric monoidal structure nor the linear structure.
+Schur functors are defined on certain symmetric monoidal linear categories, but they respect neither the symmetric monoidal structure nor the linear structure.
 So, we have to forget some of the structure of the objects on which Schur functors are defined.
 This focuses our attention on the 'forgetful' 2-functor

 $$U: SymMonLinCauch \to Cat$$